DataResearchLabs/my_test_case_manager/README.md

 #### 4.5 Available Status Values
-To watch the "Exectuing Test Cases Tutorial" below, right-click it and select "open link in new tab".<br>
+To watch the "How to Execute Test Cases Tutorial" below, right-click it and select "open link in new tab".<br>
 <a href="https://youtu.be/pVW02bJibps">
 <img src="img/img_34_thumbnail_how_to_exec_tests.png">
 </a>